 Automated Decision-Making (ADM): when a decision is made which is based solely on Automated Processing (including profiling) which produces legal effects or significantly affects an individual.
-The GDPR prohibits Automated Decision-Making (unless certain conditions are met) but not Automated Processing.
+The UK GDPR prohibits Automated Decision-Making (unless certain conditions are met) but not Automated Processing.

 Automated Processing: any form of automated processing of Personal Data consisting of the use of Personal Data to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
 Profiling is an example of Automated Processing.

 Company name: Gough & Kelly Group Limited

 Company Personnel: all employees, workers, contractors, agency workers, consultants, directors, members and others.